sean-olson-e/Rapid-Application-Development-using-Angular-CLI/README.md

 # Rapid-Application-Development-using-Angular-CLI
 This repository was developed to support the [*Esri Dev Summit 2018* presentation](https://devsummit2018.schedule.esri.com/schedule/433914485) of similar name.
-This repository provides code samples that will walk you through Angular CLI basics to quickly standup an Angular app that uses the ArcGIS API for JavaScript.
-Working through these app in sequence you’ll create an app, generate components and services, implement the ArcGIS API for JavaScript, leverage two-way data binding, handle form inputs, connect to APIs through http, set up routing and more.
+This repository provides code samples that will walk you through Angular CLI basics, helping you to quickly standup an Angular app that uses the ArcGIS API for JavaScript.
+Working through the project_apps samples, you’ll create an app, generate components and services, implement data binding, handle form inputs, work with services, set up routing, implement the ArcGIS API for JavaScript and more.

 ## Repository contents
 * **[/docs](https://github.com/sean-olson-e/Rapid-Application-Development-using-Angular-CLI/tree/master/docs)**: presentation slides